 - You can edit the fields in white.

-The gray fields are not editable.
+The gray fields are disabled and not editable.

 Coded value, range domains, and subtypes are supported when configured for any field in the Attribute-Value table.